Wychwood Brewery: Hobgoblin

-Hobgoblin was the best-known and most popular beer brewed at Wychwood Brewery and was created by Chris Moss.
+Hobgoblin was the best-known and most popular beer at Wychwood Brewery originally brewed as a strong winter ale and named by Paddy Glenny.
+The original artwork was created first by Andy Farmer for Paddy Glenny and then illustrator Ed Org was commissioned by Ian Rogers.
+Dave Noonan was hired by Rogers to create the Hobgoblin font.
+It was the first British beer sold in supermarkets to feature a pictorial label including gold embossing and the Hobgoblin logo in colour..
+Rogers used United Glass to produce a Coca-Cola-shaped clear bottle that helped it become the fifth-best selling bottled beer in the UK and exported globally.

+When Rupert Thompson's Refresh took over the brewery the “What’s the matter, Lagerboy” advertising slogan was coined with an advertising spend of £150,000 in the trade press.
+Thompson positioned Hobgoblin as the "unofficial" beer of Halloween as well as running a campaign at the Great British Beer Festival which had the tagline 'Le Real Ale, Because You’re Worth It.'

 It continues to be marketed in the wake of Wychwood Brewery's closure.
-It is 5.2% abv in bottles, 4.5% in cans and 4.5% (previously 5.0%, and before that 5.6%, and originally 6.5%) on cask, and is described by Wychwood as a "Ruby beer".
+It is 4.5% abv in bottles (previously 5.2%), 4.5% in cans and 4.5% (previously 5.0%, and before that 5.6%, and originally 6.5%) on cask, and is described by Wychwood as a "Ruby beer".
 Jeremy Moss, Wychwood's head brewer, describes the drink as "full bodied and well balanced with a chocolate toffee malt flavour, moderate bitterness and a distinctive fruity character with a ruby red glow".
-It was the first bottled beer in the UK to feature an illustrated label, as opposed to a simple text-based one, and it is currently the second best-selling bottled ale in the UK.

 During a meeting at the 2010 G-20 Toronto summit, Prime Minister David Cameron and President Barack Obama gave each other bottles of beer from their respective home towns/cities, with Cameron presenting Obama with twelve bottles of Hobgoblin, which is brewed in his Witney constituency.
 In return Obama gave Cameron 24 bottles of Goose Island beer, from Goose Island Brewery.
 The President remarked that he would drink his beer chilled, as opposed to the optimal room temperature (15.5 °C/59.9 °F) at which strong ale should be drunk, prompting Wychwood to create a T-shirt in their online store reading "What's the matter Obama, afraid you might taste something?".